DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 The result of either process is the same.
 If we create a new instance without setting the age prop ex: `<Person name="Bill" />`, the component will render `<div>Bill (age: unknown)</div>`.

 React handles default props by merging the passed props object and the default props object.
-This process is simialar to `Object.assign()` or the lodash/underscore `_.assign()` process.
-The default props object is the target object and the passed props is the assigner:
+This process is similar to [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) or the Lodash/Underscore [`_.assign()`](https://lodash.com/docs#assign) method.
+The default props object is the target object and the passed props is the source:

 ```javascript
 // React library code to extract defaultProps to the Constructor